vitaFrui/relic-app/README.md

 ### Supplying Input via Program Arguments
 File paths can be provided to the application via program arguments:
 ```
-$ java -jar relic-app-1.0.0.jar ../texts/moby-dick.txt
+$ java -jar target/relic-app-1.0.0.jar ../texts/moby-dick.txt
 ```
 Multiple files can also be provided:
 ```
-$ java -jar relic-app-1.0.0.jar ../texts/moby-dick.txt ../texts/brothers-karamazov.txt
+$ java -jar target/relic-app-1.0.0.jar ../texts/moby-dick.txt ../texts/brothers-karamazov.txt
 ```
 Running the program with multiple files in the program arguments will process them ___in aggregate___.
 Any word sequences will be recorded and counted across _all_ processed files.

 For example, if we run the above multi-file execution and `moby-dick.txt` has the phrase "one of the" occur thirty times while `brothers-karamazov.txt` has it occur twenty-six times - then the final result will have "one of the" recorded with fifty-six occurences.
 If this is enough to make one of the top one-hundred word sequences it will be reported as such.

 #### Disable Aggregate Processing
 A system property can be set to disable aggregate processing.
-By supplying `-DresetEach` as a JVM argument the application will process and report each argument separately - as if the application had been executed two separate times with each file provided as a single argument.
+By supplying `-DresetEach` as a JVM argument the application will process and report each program argument separately - as if the application had been executed two separate times with each file provided as a single argument.
 ```
-$ java -DresetEach -jar relic-app-1.0.0.jar ../texts/moby-dick.txt ../texts/brothers-karamazov.txt
+$ java -DresetEach -jar target/relic-app-1.0.0.jar ../texts/moby-dick.txt ../texts/brothers-karamazov.txt
 ```

 ### Supplying Input via StdIn